rodrigo-ehresmann/avl-tree/README.md

 ```

 ## Development
-Run `bin/console` for an interactive prompt that will allow you to experiment.
+After checking out the repo, run `bin/setup` to install dependencies.
+Then, run `bin/console` for an interactive prompt or, alternatively, run `bundle console`.
+That will allow you to experiment.

 ## TODO:
   * Implement delete, retrieve, size and others useful methods.